-- 12.4.41.
+- 12.4.43.
 Diseworth Conservation Area (BH2) was first designated in February 1974.
-The Conservation Area boundary was revised and extended in April 2001. - 12.4.42.
-The Conservation Area Appraisal and Study (CAA) sets out that the special character and appearance of the Area: - 'is derived from the informal grouping of farmhouses, outbuildings and the former tied cottages along the curvatures of the principal streets.
-Although modern infill housing development has been undertaken, the overall pattern of the pre-enclosure settlement remains largely evident'. - 12.4.43.
+The Conservation Area boundary was revised and extended in April 2001. - 12.4.44.
+The Conservation Area Appraisal and Study (CAA) sets out that the special character and appearance of the Area:

+'is derived from the informal grouping of farmhouses, outbuildings and the former tied cottages along the curvatures of the principal streets.
+Although modern infill housing development has been undertaken, the overall pattern of the pre-enclosure settlement remains largely evident'.

+- 12.4.45.
 The CAA goes on to conclude that most properties in the Area are of two storeys in height though some farmhouses have three storeys.
-Consequently, the one landmark building is the

-- Church of St Michael and All Angels, although the spire is only noted as standing out from within the Area from the west along New Hall Gate. - 12.4.44.
+Consequently, the one landmark building is the Church of St Michael and All Angels, although the spire is only noted as standing out from within the Area from the west along New Hall Gate. - 12.4.46.
 There are 22 listed buildings in the Conservation Area predominantly dating from the sixteenth to the eighteenth centuries and these largely display local vernacular building traditions.
 The CAA also identifies nearly 50 'Unlisted Buildings of Interest'.
-Many of these buildings also reflect local vernacular traditions. - 12.4.45.
-Excepting for the Church of St Michael and All Angels, the approximately 70 designated and non-designated historic buildings within the Area are largely subsumed within the built form of the village and screened from the EMG2 Main Site.
-This is to such a degree that none of these individual historic buildings' significance is meaningfully legible from the EMG2 Main Site and intervisibility with the EMG2 Main Site is extremely limited.
+Many of these buildings also reflect local vernacular traditions. - 12.4.47.
+Excepting for the Church of St Michael and All Angels, the approximately 70 designated and non-designated historic buildings within the Area are largely subsumed within the built form of the village and screened from the EMG2 Works.
+This is to such a degree that none of these individual historic buildings' significance is meaningfully legible from the EMG2 Works and intervisibility is extremely limited.
 Therefore, in this case, the individual historic buildings (excepting the Church) are appropriately dealt with as a collective whole with the Conservation Area.
-This includes Old Hall Farm and other built heritage receptors along St Clement's Gate. - 12.4.46.
-In terms of the Conservation Area's relationship with the surrounding landscape, therefore including the EMG2 Main Site as a small part of its wider setting, the CAA notes that:
+This includes Old Hall Farm and other built heritage receptors along St Clement's Gate. - 12.4.48.In terms of the Conservation Area's relationship with the surrounding landscape, therefore including the EMG2 Works as a small part of its wider setting, the CAA notes that: